World News | India, Trinidad & Tobago Ink Six Pacts to Expand Ties | LatestLY

 In her remarks during the delegation-level talks, Bissesar noted that Prime Minister Modi's "landmark visit" to Trinidad and Tobago will reinvigorate the deep-rooted bilateral ties between the two countries.

-"The two leaders reaffirmed their commitment to fight terrorism in all its forms and manifestations," the Ministry of External Affairs (MEA) said.
+"The two leaders reaffirmed their commitment to fight terrorism in all its forms and manifestations," the MEA said.

 Prime Minister Modi also met Trinidad and Tobago President Christine Carla Kangaloo.